 Interns, Fellows, and Tour Guides

 In the spirit of Frances Willard’s belief that women should be paid a living wage (“equal pay for equal work”, our interns, fellows, and tour guides receive some form of compensation for their work at the CWHL.
-Tour guides are paid $15/hour.
-Interns and fellows are either funded or receive college credit for their projects.
+Tour guides are paid.
+Interns and fellows are either funded and/or receive college credit for their projects.
 Over the past three years, we have had:

-- 8 tour guides – young women who are college undergraduates, graduate school students, PhD candidates, or recent graduates
+- 8 tour guides – college undergraduates, graduate school students, PhD candidates, or recent graduates

 - 1 paid fellowship (2 years)

 As part of her “Do Everything” approach to social justice, 19th century reformer, Frances Willard, believed in providing opportunities for young women to be trained to enter the public sphere and the workforce.
 Under her leadership, the WCTU served as a training ground for countless young women who learned necessary skills for leadership in their lives and professions.

 Although it is over a hundred years after Willard’s lifetime, the need for practical training in life and job skills is still present.
 Particularly for those who wish to enter the arts or humanities as museum and archives professionals, the challenge of gaining critical on-the-job training remains.
 Although academic programs in public history, library and archives have grown more common, these professions cannot be learned entirely in the classroom but by necessity require hands-on work and experience.